mozilla/codemoji/README.md

 # Codemoji

-Codemoji is a Mozilla Foundation project, ideated and developed by [TODO](http://todo.to.it) in support of the[Encrypt campaign](https://advocacy.mozilla.org/encrypt) launched in early 2016.
+Codemoji is a Mozilla Foundation project, ideated and developed by [TODO](http://todo.to.it) in support of the [Encrypt campaign](https://advocacy.mozilla.org/encrypt) launched in early 2016.

 The Codemoji project source is available here under Mozilla Public License v2.

+A special thanks to Twitter for their [twemoji](https://github.com/twitter/twemoji) library, which provided us with the widest set of cross-platform emojis we could use in building this project.

-The following open-source libraries were used in developing the website:
+The following open-source libraries were also used in developing the website:

 - [bowser](https://github.com/ded/bowser)
 - [clipboard](https://github.com/zenorocha/clipboard.js)